 The accompanying financial statements have been prepared on the accrual basis of accounting in accordance with generally accepted accounting principles.
-Net assets and revenues, expenses, gains, and losses are classified based on the existence or absence of donor imposed restrictions based on new accounting pronouncement ASU 2016-14 (see following page and Note 2).
+Net assets and revenues, expenses, gains, and losses are classified based on the existence or absence of donor-imposed restrictions based on accounting pronouncement ASU 2016-14.
 Accordingly, net assets of the Center and changes therein are classified and reported as follows: